WebOrigami/docs/content/builtins/origami/indexPage.md

 supertitle: "Origami."
 ---

-Returns a default `index.html` page for the indicated tree.
+Returns a default `index.html` page for the indicated [map-based tree](/async-tree/mapBasedTree.html).
 This will contain links for each of the tree's keys.

 This built-in function is implicitly included when you use the [`serve`](/builtins/dev/serve.html) function, but you can also invoke it manually in situations where you want to explicitly create a functional index page but don't care about its appearance, or want to define a simple index page with a different name.